24th Infantry Division (Bangladesh): Chittagong Hill Tracts conflict

-The Chittagong Hill Tracts Conflict was the political conflict and armed struggle between the Government of Bangladesh by the Parbatya Chattagram Jana Sanghati Samiti (United People's Party of the Chittagong Hill Tracts) and its armed wing, the Shanti Bahini over the issue of autonomy and the rights of the tribes of the Chittagong Hill Tracts.
+The Chittagong Hill Tracts Conflict was the political conflict and armed struggle between the government of Bangladesh and the Parbatya Chattagram Jana Sanghati Samiti (United People's Party of the Chittagong Hill Tracts) and its armed wing, the Shanti Bahini, over the issue of autonomy and the rights of the tribes of the Chittagong Hill Tracts.

 The Shanti Bahini launched an insurgency against government forces in 1977.
-24th Infantry Division of Bangladesh Army took part in this counter-insurgency operation.
+The 24th Infantry Division took part in a counter-insurgency operation.
 The conflict continued for twenty years until the government and the PCJSS signed the Chittagong Hill Tracts Peace Accord in 1997.
 In February 1998, Shantu Larma formally disbanded the Shanti Bahini.
 Almost 1,500 fighters surrendered their weapons.
-According to official figure more than 8,500 rebels, soldiers and civilians were killed during two decades of insurgency.
+According to official figures, more than 8,500 rebels, soldiers, and civilians were killed during two decades of insurgency.

-The 24th Infantry Division participated in Operation Uttaran which was launched first in 2001.